Multiple change-point detection for Poisson point processes

 \section{Introduction}

 Detecting multiple change-points is one of the most common tasks in statistics, data analysis and signal processing.
 The problem can be formulated as follows: considering a process observed over time, identify the time instants, called change-points, before and after which the intensity of the process is different.
-Here, we consider the detection of change-points in the distribution of a point process.
-More precisely, we consider a heterogeneous Poisson process, assuming that its intensity function is piecewise constant, and seek to find the times when the intensity value changes.
+In this work, we consider the detection of change-points in the distribution of a point process.
+In particular, we focus on the simplest and most fundamental point process, namely the Poisson process (see \cite{ABG93} for a general introduction to Poisson processes), which has been widely used as a reference model in many application domains, including volcanology \citep{bebbington}, epidemiology \citep{epidemio1}, and cyber-attack modeling \citep{cyber1, cyber2}.
+More precisely, we consider a heterogeneous Poisson process whose intensity function is assumed to be piecewise constant, and our objective is to detect the times at which the intensity changes.